RHS Chelsea Flower Show

 The clue’s in the name!
 Dense hedges with cover at the base provide ideal habitat for hedgehogs, connecting gardens and garden areas with safe routes.
 Many native hedge species, such as hawthorn, hazel, privet, elder and alder buckthorn, are caterpillar food plants, so help to lay on a hedgehog larder too.
 Leave leaf litter under the hedge, or even sweep leaves underneath, to provide a winter duvet.

 A pond is perhaps the best wildlife feature you can add to your garden.
 Native pond and wetland plants provide shelter, invertebrate prey and egg-laying sites for frogs, toads and newts, especially marginal plants that create underwater architecture in the shallows.
-Kingcups provide cover for frogs, toads, newts and their tadpoles, and sheltered sites for egg-laying and spawning.
-Ensure there’s also damp cover around the pond, such as long grass.
+Water-forget-me-not provides cover for tadpoles while newts lay eggs on the leaves.
+Ensure there’s damp cover around the pond, such as long grass.

 The bright red autumn berries of this easy and reliable UK native shrub provide the perfect winter larder for a wide range of birds, including blackbirds, fieldfares, redwings, mistle thrushes, jays, bramblings, blackcaps, waxwings and more.
 The flat heads of creamy flowers in late spring/early summer are perfect for hoverflies.
 Guelder rose thrives in a damp spot in a woodland area, shrubbery or mixed hedge.